 The Chair of last year's nominating committee serves as an advisor according to rules stated elsewhere in this document.

-None of the Chair, liaisons, or advisors vote on the selection of candidates.
+The Chair, liaisons, and advisors do not vote on the selection of candidates.
 They do vote on all other issues before the committee unless otherwise specified in this document.